jmcodingde/jannes-mallorca-geometry-challenge-2025/README.md

 - Challenge Start: Mo May 19 2025
 - Submission Deadline: Fri May 23 2025 12:00 CET (might be extended)

+## 🏆 Prize

+While eternal glory should be enough, the winner of the challenge will also receive the prestigious (and entirely fictional) title of Certified Geometry Enthusiast of Mallorca 2025.
+This honor will be immortalized in a beautifully rendered virtual trophy—and, of course, in the hearts of all who love polygons.

 Good luck and happy solving! 🎉